kalkuteminal/Animation-DNA/01-Quick-start.md

 In **REEL_01** create sequence **010** and inside it create shot **SHOT_010**
 Now link BENDER, fooApple and NYC assets to a shot.

-If DNA project already exists in FTrack, just learn how it was build.
+If DNA project already exists in FTrack, just learn how it structured.
 ![](https://lh3.googleusercontent.com/-cI5QOWjY1H0/VyHxKJ3bB4I/AAAAAAAAFek/YrUVtebFJ9o084FPLGA5FG6JeDUM_SQ_gCCo/s1440/gettingStarted_FTR_04.gif)

 For JSON version use template in **`<rootProject>/PREP/PIPELINE/DNA/DIC`**